 1982: U.S. Supreme Court upholds the legality of PURPA in FERC v.
 Mississippi (456 US 742).

 1984: Annapolis, N.S., tidal power plant-first of its kind in North America (Canada).

 1985: Citizens Power, first power marketer, goes into business.

 1990: Clean Air Act amendments mandate additional pollution controls.

 1997: ISO New England begins operation (first ISO).
 New England Electric sells power plants (first major plant divestiture).

-1998: California opens market and ISO.
+1998: California opens the market and ISO.
 Scottish Power (UK) to buy Pacificorp, first foreign takeover of US utility.
-National (UK) Grid then announces purchase of New England Electric System.
+National (UK) Grid then announces the purchase of the New England Electric System.

-1999: Electricity marketed on Internet.
+1999: Electricity marketed on the Internet.
 FERC issues Order 2000, promoting regional transmission.

 For more detailed information about the discovery of electricity, see our sources, below.